fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

-In this chapter :
+In this chapter

-1. Course presentation (objectives, plan and story
+1. Course presentation (objectives, plan and story)
 2. What is Digital ?
 3. What is Corporate finance function ?

 ----

-### 1. Course presentation
+### 1. Course presentation (objectives, plan and story)

 ----